 7) Stroll Down the Appian Way

-The Appian Way is the oldest road in Rome, and a gem worth seeing just outside the main city center.
-Walk along the 2,500 year old Roman road getting a glimpse into the distance path.
-See countless ancient Roman statues and monuments, old ruins, and quaint little cafe’s to get a bite or a cup of coffee.
+The Appian Way is the oldest road in Rome, located just outside the main city center, and an absolute gem worth seeing.
+Walk along the 2,300 year old Roman road to get a wonderful glimpse into the distance past.

 How to Get Around Rome